 Cardiovascular Disease Fellowship Training Program Application Instructions:

-Thank you for your interest in the Cardiovascular Disease Fellowship at the University of Colorado School of Medicine.
+Thank you for your interest in the Cardiovascular Disease Fellowship Training Program at the University of Colorado School of Medicine.
 This Fellowship is a 3 year ACGME accredited program.
 We participate in the National Residency Matching Program (NRMP).
-Applications for fellowship starting on July 1, 2013 should be submitted htrough Electronic Residency Application Service (ERAS).
-Interviews are generally held on Mondays and Fridays during mid-September and October.
+Applications for fellowship starting on July 1, 2014 should be submitted through Electronic Residency Application Service (ERAS).
+Interviews are generally held on Mondays and Fridays during last two weeks of September and early October.

 Please refer to the ERAS website for required documents and specific application details

-All visa applications are reviewed on a case by case basis
+All visa applications are welcomed and reviewed on a case by case basis.

-Please note: Our deadline for receiving an application and suppport documents through ERAS is August 15, 2012
+Please note: Our deadline for receiving an application and support documents through ERAS is August 15, 2013.

-If you have any questions during the application process, please do not hesitate to contact Elaine Farrell at email@example.com
+If you have any questions during the application process, please do not hesitate to contact Elaine Farrell, Program Coordinator at firstname.lastname@example.org

 EP Fellowship Program